digitalave/digitalave-old-website-2023-07-06/_posts/2021-04-16-How-To-Setup-Jenkins-On-Kubernetes.md

 comments: true
 ---

-# How to Create a Dynamically Scalable Jenkins Master Slave Setup on Kubernetes Clsuter
+# How to Create a Dynamically Scalable Jenkins Master-Slave Setup on Kubernetes Cluster

-Jenkins is the most commanly used and populer opensource CI/CD tool which use by many famous companies arrond the world.
-We don't need to  have a second though of it since the biggest companies like Facebook, Udemy, NetFlix, LinkedIn and many more companies using Jenkins with confidence.
+Jenkins is the most commonly used and popular open-source CI/CD tool used by many famous companies worldwide.
+We don't need to have a second thought of it since the biggest companies like Facebook, Udemy, NetFlix, LinkedIn and many more companies using Jenkins with confidence.

-When your Jenkins running on traditional method, (on a VM, baremetal server, single container) code base growing accrodingly and your code build jobs will increase, You also might running numorous build jobs in pararall.
-This will lead to redundent resource utilizations and slowness of your delivery pipelines and build/deploy jobs.
+When your Jenkins running on the traditional method (on a VM, bare metal server, single container) code base growing accordingly and your code build jobs increase, You also might be running numerous build jobs in parallel.
+This will lead to redundant resource utilizations and slowness of your delivery pipelines and build/deploy jobs.

-#### So, Is there anyway to overcome this slowness ?
+#### So, Is there any way to overcome this slowness?

 ##### Yes, For sure...
 Here's the way.

-In this tutorial, I will walk you through how to setup scalable Jenkins server on Kubernetes cluster using set of kubernetes deployment manifest YAMLs.
-Use of kubernetes YAML files will help you to track , edit, modify changes and reuse deployemnts as much as you want.
+This tutorial will walk you through the setup scalable Jenkins server on the Kubernetes cluster using a set of Kubernetes deployment manifest YAML.
+The use of Kubernetes YAML files will help you track, edit, modify changes and reuse deployments as much as you want.

 <img src="/assets/img/post-imgs/jenkins-k8s-deploy/jenkins-kubernetes-01.png" width="auto" width="100%">

 #### Jenkins Scalability:

-Scalability can be define as the ability of the system to exapand it capabilites to handle an additional load as required.
+Scalability can be defined as the system's ability to expand its capabilities to handle an additional load as required.

 Jenkins scaling is based on the Master-Slave model.
-Which means, You will have several Jenkins agent instances (Salves) and one Master jenkins instance which is responsible to destribute jobs among Jenkins slaves.
-Jenkins Slaves are doing the jobs when Jenkins Master triggered the build/deploy pipeline.
+This means You will have several Jenkins agent instances (Salves) and one Master Jenkins instance responsible for distributing jobs among Jenkins slaves.
+Jenkins Slaves were doing the jobs when Jenkins Master triggered the build/deploy pipeline.

-Sounds great! right?
+Sounds great!
+Right?

-Have a look at this image and it will feed more idea into your mind.
+Have a look at this image, and it will feed more idea into your mind.

 IMG: scalable-jenkins-master-slave-on-kubernetes-3
 <img src="/assets/img/post-imgs/jenkins-k8s-deploy/jenkins-kubernetes-02.png" width="auto" width="100%">

-#### You Got Benifits !!!
+#### You Got Benefits !!!
-* Multi-Tasking : You can run many more build jobs in parallel
+* Multi-Tasking: You can run many more build jobs in parallel
-* Self-Healing : Replacing courroupted Jenkins instances automatically.
+* Self-Healing: Replacing corrupted Jenkins instances automatically.
-* Cost Saving : Spinning up and removing slaves dynamically based on need.
+* Cost Saving: Spinning up and removing slaves dynamically based on need.
-* Even Load Distribution : Spreading the load accross deferent physical macines/ VMs / Nodes when required.
+* Even Load Distribution: Spreading the load across different physical machines/ VMs / Nodes when required.

-By spining up jenkins on kubernetes you will get the power of inifity stones of the kubernetes. :)
+By spinning up Jenkins on Kubernetes, you will get the power of infinity stones of the Kubernetes. :)

 ## STEP 01: Create a Namespace for the Jenkins Deployment

-Kubernetes namespace provides and aditional layer of isolation for your jenkins deployment and allow you more control over CI/CD environment.
+Kubernetes namespace provides an additional layer of isolation for your Jenkins deployment.
+It allows you more control over the CI/CD environment.

-create a file named with jenkins-ns.yaml and define your namespace name here.
+Create a file named with Jenkins-ns. yaml and define your namespace name here.

 ```bash
 vim jenkins-ns.yaml